cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/assignments.md

 title: Assignments
 uid: def28f59-bf40-4be3-b34d-3343aaf9ffef
 ---
 Assignments are a combination of attendance, participation, and oral communication as well as more formal written work.
+See the {{% resource_link "df733917-1aa0-4cda-96e8-dd68213c1daa" "calendar" %}} for a list of due dates.

 ### Essays